SGNovice/Disease-detection-using-chest-xrays/README.md

 of common diseases affecting organs within the chest.
 Over a period, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
-Meanwhile, data-hungry Deep Learning systems lie in wait of voluminous databases like these, at the cusp of fulfilling the promise of automated and accurate disease diagnosis.
+Meanwhile, data-hungry deep learning systems lie in wait of voluminous databases like these, at the cusp of fulfilling the promise of automated and accurate disease diagnosis.
-Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with a powerful Deep Learning System, and automate the diagnosis of 14 common lung conditions.
+Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with a powerful deep Learning system, and automate the diagnosis of 14 common lung conditions.
-For this project phase, we focus on detecting three particluar conditions - Cardiomegaly, Effusion, Emphysema - in addition to healthy states.
+For this project phase, we focus on detecting three conditions - Cardiomegaly, Effusion, Emphysema - in addition to healthy states.

 ## Introduction